 Who doesn’t want to take a picture of the Brisbane sign?
 Even better the sign is lit up at night so you can get that perfect shot of the skyline behind!

-Take (or buy) a Picnic or Have a BBQ in South Bank Brisbane
+Take (or buy) a picnic or have a BBQ

-We buy our box of treats from one of the many lovely restaurants at South Bank – we usually buy some chips too and a couple of drinks!
-You can take your own picnic of course – just remember to take a blanket, wear a hat and lots of sunscreen!
+You can purchase food (or take your own) just remember to take a blanket, wear a hat and lots of sunscreen!
 There are lots of green spaces available and finding a great spot is easy.

 There are also BBQ’s available for you to use so bring your own food and cook at South Bank!